 Limited Liability Corporation FAQ

-Many businesses choose to incorporate as a limited liability corporation (also known as a limited liability company, or just "LLC") because it combines the benefits of pass-through taxation with protection for personal assets.
+Many businesses choose to form as a limited liability company ("LLC", often mistaken as a "limited liability corporation") because it combines the benefits of pass-through taxation with protection for personal assets.
 The FAQs below answer many commonly asked questions about LLCs.

 For additional information, see our Incorporation and Legal Structures page.